seaweediman/tp/docs/UserGuide.md

 | **INDEX** | `1`, `2`| Must be a positive integer smaller than 2147483647 corresponding to the index of the intended position in the <U>currently displayed list of candidates<U/>|
 | **STATUS** | `open`, `closed` | Must only be either of the 2 examples for the status of an interview, case insensitive |

-* All commands below are subjected to these restrictions except `find_p`
+All commands below are subjected to these restrictions except `find_p`

+> Refer to the [Notes about the command format](#Features) for the details on the command format
 #### <u>Add a position:</u> `add_p`

 *Adds a job position to the list of positions.*